nov-clocod/financial-tracker/README.md

 ## Description of the Project

-Explain the main functionality and what problems it aims to solve.
-My project is a simple, organized CLI application for recording transactions that are deposits, out-going payments, and generate reports that are saved locally in a file.
+My project is a simple, adaptable, organized CLI application designed for small businesses to record transactions that are deposits, out-going payments, and generate reports all saved locally in a file.

 ## User Stories